peiv444/Bouncing-objet-with-python-/README.md

 # Bouncing-objet-with-python-
-Code python which make a picture bouche on wall
+Code python which make a picture bounce on wall